Accounting Methods & Inventories

 Andersen Tax has the knowledge and experience necessary to help you address tax accounting method issues effectively, whether in the context of planning, compliance or IRS examinations.

 Andersen Tax professionals have experience advising companies of all sizes.
 Local office personnel are supported by our U.S. National Tax Office (USNT) located in Washington, D.C.
-Our NTO professionals have years of experience practicing before the IRS National Office handling accounting method changes, rulings, requests for technical advice and closing agreements.
+Our USNT professionals have years of experience practicing before the IRS National Office handling accounting method changes, rulings, requests for technical advice and closing agreements.
 Our professionals work with businesses of all sizes, whether organized as a C corporation, S Corporation, partnership, or individual taxpayer.
 Our focus is on helping you achieve your goals, whether risk minimization, cash generation, or simplification.
 Tax methods of accounting should be evaluated in the event of any major transaction.

 Some of the accounting method planning services we provide include:

 Accounting Method Reviews

 We review your trial balance and book/tax reconciling items to identify potential opportunities and exposure items.
 Book and tax treatment of many items are different due to the IRS focus on accounting for income and expense when legal rights and obligations fix as compared to book accounting that matches related income and expense.

 We identify opportunities and exposure items, handle all administrative filings and interface with IRS to obtain permission for any advance consent or automatic method changes to correct or optimize the company's methods.
 We can assist with the implementation of the new methods and any compliance issues that arise.
 Accounting method reviews can enhance net operating losses that are available for carry back and can resolve issues that may otherwise require disclosure on Schedule UTP for uncertain tax positions.
 They can also provide cash that can be used for debt service or business expansion.
 Taxpayers who are carrying forward net operating losses can use accounting method changes to manage alternative minimum tax liability.